William Foley (artist)

 William Arthur Foley Jr. (August 8, 1926 – April 18, 2020) was an American painter, sketch artist, muralist, and author whose work focused on his personal experience during World War II.
 At the age of eighteen, Foley fought on the front lines of the Battle of The Bulge in the 94th Infantry Division as a rifleman.
 As he fought he began sketching his experiences daily.
 These sketches later transformed into paintings after the war and would later form the basis for his career and reputation as an artist and author.
 He died in April 2020 at the age of 93.

 Biography

 During World War II, Foley was a rifleman in the 302nd infantry regiment of the 94th Infantry Division “Ghost Corps” under General George Patton, whose campaign was focused on getting past the Siegfried Line, and also participated in the Battle of the Bulge.
 As an eighteen-year-old, Foley began drawing sketches of events on the battlefield in a sketchbook he carried with him.
 These sketches were preserved in part because they were able to be stashed in a cardboard tube that previously held a mortar shell.
 Later, he also drew some war scenes from memory.
 Foley went on to work commercially as an illustrator and traveled around the world exhibiting his work while accepting commissions of many artwork projects.
-Mr. Foley is survived by his wife Nadia Curto Foley, children, William A. Foley III and Irene Zitzner.
+Mr. Foley was survived by his wife Nadia Curto Foley, children, William A. Foley III and Irene Zitzner.